OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/run-a-script-step.md

 You can use all of the features we provide for [custom scripts](/docs/deployments/custom-scripts/), like [variables](/docs/deployments/custom-scripts/using-variables-in-scripts/), [passing parameters](/docs/deployments/custom-scripts/passing-parameters-to-scripts/), publishing [output variables](/docs/deployments/custom-scripts/output-variables), and [collecting artifacts](/docs/deployments/custom-scripts/#Customscripts-Collectingartifacts).

-## Choosing where the script will run {#Standalonescripts-Choosingwherethescriptwillrun}
+## Choosing where the script will run

 When adding a script you choose where the script will run, and in which context the script will run.